nodejs/node/doc/api/permissions.md

 * Relative paths are not supported through the CLI (`--allow-fs-*`).
 * The model does not inherit to a child node process.
 * The model does not inherit to a worker thread.
+* Symbolic links will be followed even to locations outside of the set of paths that access has been granted to.
+Relative symbolic links may allow access to arbitrary files and directories.
+When starting applications with the permission model enabled, you must ensure that no paths to which access has been granted contain relative symbolic links.
 * When creating symlinks the target (first argument) should have read and write access.
 * Permission changes are not retroactively applied to existing resources.